-What Is Mirtazapine?
+What Is Remeron?

 - Apotex INC

-- Sun Pharm Inds INC
+- Sun Pharma Inds INC

 - Upsher Smith Labs

-In most cases, the generic version of the medication is called by its active ingredient: mirtazapine.
+In most cases, the generic version of the medication is called by its active ingredient: Mirtazapine.
 However, sometimes mirtazapine generic names vary.
 They can include: